Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 Hmm, the contents of the buffer look correct.
 This means that the camera output stream is being displayed in a different coordinate space after it leaves the extension.

-We probably have to do some real debugging here.
+We probably have to try out some code approaches here.
 We have two legs of our debugging available: we know how to use unified logging to see live extension console output, and we know how to examine objects in the live extension in Xcode's lldb debugger.
-But this is not quite enough to save us from reboot hell because we can't change code and see results instantly.
+But this is not quite enough to save us from reboot hell, because we still can't change code and see results instantly.

 So, the last and most important leg of our extension debug practice is an end-to-end testing app.